OSS-BOF-eResearch-2022/oss-bof-repo1/bof-summary.md

 # Open Source Software Development -- Dos and Don'ts
 eResearch NZ, Feb 2022

 This is _our_ document to help you get started in the world of open-source code development.
-Add your ideas and thoughts by creating pull-requests or issues.
+Add your ideas and thoughts by creating new [issues](https://github.com/OSS-BOF-eResearch-2022/oss-bof-repo1/issues), commenting on exisiting [issues](https://github.com/OSS-BOF-eResearch-2022/oss-bof-repo1/issues). pull-requests or issues.
 Feel free to comment on exisiting issues and pull-requests.

 ## Join or start your own project?